Five-second rule (basketball): Five-second back to the basket violation

-Penalty

-Loss of ball.
-The opponent is awarded the ball at the free throw line extended.

 Five-second free throw violation

 A free throw shooter, under FIBA rules, must shoot the ball towards the hoop within five seconds after an official places it at the shooter's disposal.
 (Under North American rule sets, the shooter is allowed 10 seconds.)

-Penalty

-If the free throw is successful, then the point shall not count.
-The ball is awarded to the opponent at the free throw line extended unless another free throw is to follow or a possession penalty is to follow.
+Under FIBA rules, if there is a five-second free throw violation, and if the free throw is successful, then the point does not count, and the ball is awarded to the opponent at the free throw line extended, unless another free throw is to follow or a possession penalty is to follow.